Meghana Raj

 Meghana Sundar Raj Sarja is an Indian actress who primarily works in Malayalam and Kannada films along with a few Telugu and Tamil films.
 She made her acting debut in the 2009 Telugu film Bendu Apparao R.M.P.
 She has won Karnataka State Film Award for Best Actress for her performance in Iruvudellava Bittu, a 2018 Kannada film.

 Early life

-Meghana Raj was born as the only daughter to film actors Sundar Raj, a Tamilian, and Pramila Joshai, a Kannadiga.
-Her father Sundar has acted in more than 180 films, predominantly in Kannada language, while her mother Pramila also a noted Kannada film producer.
+Meghana Raj was born as the only daughter to film actors Sundar Raj and Pramila Joshai.
+Her father Sundar has acted in more than 180 films, predominantly in Kannada language, while her mother Pramila is also a noted Kannada film producer.
 She completed her schooling from Baldwin Girls' High School and holds Bachelor's degree in psychology at Christ University, Bangalore.

 Acting career

 2009–11: Debut, breakthrough and setback

 Meghana Raj debuted as a theatre artist, when she was a child, acting alongside her father in the play Jokumaraswamy.
 During the audio launch function of the Tamil film Poi in February 2006, she was invited by its director K. Balachander to pursue an acting career, starring in one of his forthcoming films.
 Accepting his offer, she was given the lead female role in the Tamil film Krishnaleelai, a Balachander production, directed by Selvan.
 However, despite continuing shooting throughout 2008, which was completed in early 2009, the film got stuck in production hell, and its release got delayed for various reasons.

 Even before the release of that film, she commenced shooting for a Telugu film Bendu Apparao R.M.P, which would eventually be her first feature film release.
 She played the character of a school teacher in the comedy entertainer, starring Allari Naresh and Kamna Jethmalani as well, which released in October 2009 and went on to become highly successful at the box office.
 She debuted in the Kannada films by enacting the female lead role in Punda, a remake of the 2007 Tamil film Polladhavan.
 Meghana's next release was her debut Tamil film, the Boopathy Pandian-directed Kaadhal Solla Vandhen, while she also signed up her first Malayalam project, the horror film Yakshiyum Njanum under Vinayan's direction, which was released in August 2010.
 Although the film was just an average grosser, its glamorous and sensual songs on Meghana was a hit among the youth and made her an instant favorite among the youth.
 During that time she also acted in two more projects, Nanda Nanditha, which is a remake of the 2008 Kannada film Nanda Loves Nanditha and the Tamil film Kalla Siripazhaga.